 These articles take a long time to write, please consider sharing, it will make this old lady very happy

-People who tend to have good genetics for singing are often considered having grate vocal cords for singing, although this also depends on the kind of music they are singing.
+People who tend to have good genetics for singing are often considered to have great vocal cords for singing, although this also depends on the kind of music they are singing.
 There are a lot of people who have to force themselves to sing higher notes, the problem for them is that they simply can not stretch and lengthen their vocal cords, simply put that is how they were born and they can not alter their vocal cords without surgery.

 When people think of natural singing talent, they only think of how well the person can actually sing.
-Naturally talented people are not always have singing in their genes since an early childhood they have probably listened to somebody in their group of friends or family to sing and this is what most likely drow them down the path to become a singer.
-What is the most amazing part about the natural talented singer is they love to sing, and how they can make singing any song fun and without almost putting no effort in it.
+Naturally talented singers are not always good due to their genes, since an early childhood they have probably listened to somebody in their group of friends or family singing and this is what most likely took them down the path to become a singer.
+What is the most amazing part about the natural talented singer is they love to sing, and how they can make singing any song fun and almost putting no effort into it.

 A lot of people will tell you that in order to become a singer you will either have to be naturally talented or that you should have singing in your blood.
-This is far from the truth, people who are naturally talented or they have singing in their genes are just a small percentage of people in the singing field, the wast majority are singers who have worked hard to get where they are at.
-There are far too many variables that come in play as of what makes a good singer, other than their talent or their genetics.
+This is far from the truth, people who are naturally talented or they have singing in their genes are just a small percentage of people in the singing field, the vast majority are singers who have worked hard to get where they are at.
+There are far too many variables that come into play as to what makes a good singer, other than their talent or their genetics.